Certified anesthesiologist assistant: History of the profession

 The chairmen's vision became reality in 1969 when the first AA training programs began accepting students at Emory University in Atlanta, Georgia, and at Case Western Reserve University in Cleveland, Ohio.

 Education

 A master's level education is required to train anesthesiologist assistants to collect patient data, assist in the evaluation of patients’ physical and mental status, document the surgical procedures planned, and administer the therapeutic plan for patient care that has been formulated by the anesthesiologist.
-There are fifteen programs available for the Anesthesiologist Assistant master's degree in the United States.
+There are twenty one programs available for the Anesthesiologist Assistant master's degree in the United States.
 All programs are accredited by the Commission on Accreditation of Allied Health Education (CAAHEP).